 3.7.
 Evaporative emission

 3.7.1.
-“Fuel Storage System” means the devices which allow storing the fuel, comprising of the fuel tank, the fuel filler, the filler cap and the fuel pump.
+“Fuel storage system” means the devices which allow storing the fuel, comprising of the fuel tank, the fuel filler, the filler cap and the fuel pump.

 3.7.2.
-"Butane Working Capacity” (BWC) means the measure of the ability of an activated carbon canister to adsorb and desorb butane from dry air under specified conditions.
+"Butane working capacity” (BWC) means the measure of the ability of an activated carbon canister to adsorb and desorb butane from dry air under specified conditions.

 3.7.3.
-"Permeability Factor” (PF) means the hydrocarbon emissions as reflected in the permeability of the fuel storage system.
+"Permeability factor” (PF) means the hydrocarbon emissions as reflected in the permeability of the fuel storage system.

 3.7.4.
 "Monolayer tank" means a fuel tank constructed with a single layer of material.